RyanEwen/lan-cache-docker/README.md

     git clone https://github.com/RyanEwen/lan-cache-docker.git
     ```

-1. Build docker images and spawn containers:
+1. Build docker images and spawn container instances:

     ```
     cd lan-cache-docker
     docker-compose up -d
     ```

-    The containers will start up automatically at boot, unless manually stopped.
+    The containers will start up automatically at each boot, unless manually stopped.

 1. Test (optional but recommended).
 See `How to test` below.